dodgeblaster/rise-api/docs/pages/index.md

 -   Store records in a fast DB (DynamoDB)
 -   Handle authentication, permissions, and access control (Cognito)
 -   Pass already authenticated events to the rest of your backend (EventBridge)
--   Make websockets easy to implement (Appsync, still in development)
+-   Make websockets easy to implement (ApiGateway, still in development)

 ## Getting started with the CLI